Skip to content

 Travelling to New York with a disability - Subway Travelling to New York with a disability - Bus

-If you are looking for a wheelchair accessible room, Hotel Beacon is a good option.
-This hotel, located in the Upper West Side, has a good number of rooms that have been adapted for people with limited mobility.
+If you are looking for a wheelchair-accessible room, Hotel Beacon is a good option.
+This hotel, located on the Upper West Side, has a good number of rooms that have been adapted for people with limited mobility.
 There are also a number of subway stations in the neighbourhood and 72nd Street Station (close to the hotel), has a lift.
-Hilton Midtown is another hotel with a lot of adjustments, like wheelchair accessible rooms and the availability of assistive listening devices.
+Hilton Midtown is another hotel with a lot of adjustments, like wheelchair-accessible rooms and the availability of assistive listening devices.

 Is New York wheelchair friendly?